 Oxidized Sterling Silver and Morenci Turquoise Cuff By Artist Philander Begay.
-This cuff features sterling silver horned toad in the center of the cuff with a sterling silver bezel set Morenci Turquoise as the head of the toad, a Yeibeichei from stretch from one side to the other surrounded with 18kt yellow gold beads and silver stars.
+This cuff features sterling silver horned toad in the center of the cuff with a sterling silver bezel set Morenci Turquoise as the head of the toad, a Yeibeichei stretched from one side to the other, 18kt yellow gold beads, and silver stars.
 This cuff measures 2 1/2 width with a 1 1/2″ opening and is a size 6 cuff.

 History of Native American Jewelry

 Native American Jewelry has a unique past.
 Knowing that story is the key to understanding the Indian jewelry styles of today.
 Native Americans started making silver jewelry in the late 1800’s when the Spaniards came, making jewelry, ornaments for their horses and trinkets for barter.
 But the Indian jewelry made before this time provided the foundation for their own style.
 Although the tribes and their styles vary, some common themes persist.